nicolasAmat/Kong/README.md

   --version          show the version number and exit
 ```

-Similarly, you can list the options of each subcommand:
+Similarly, you can list the options of each subcommand.

 `conc`:
 ```